NexPlayer/TizenWebOS/ps5_xbox_tizen_webos_usage.md

    #### <a id="destroy"></a> player.destroy().then(UnMount(document.getElementById('player')))

 Destroys the player.
 This method returns a promise which must call to UnMount as soon as it is resolved.
 This way, the player will be completely destroyed and new instances could be created afterwards.
-The UnMount method must be called from the 'nexplayer' instance and needs the 'player' element to be passed as argument.
+The UnMount method must be called from the ‘nexplayer’ instance and needs the HTMLDivElement used to create the player in order to remove it.

 **Type**: instance method of [<code>Player</code>](#Player)